MichaelCade/90DaysOfDevOps/Days/day25.md

 When the import is complete increase the number of processors to 4 and the memory allocated to 8 GB.
 (This should be the case after import with the latest version if not then edit VM settings)

 Also, make sure the Virtualise Intel VT-x/EPT or AMD-V/RVI checkbox is enabled.
-This option instructs VMware workstation to pass the virtualisation flags to the guest OS (nested virtualisation) This was the issue I was having with GNS3 with Virtual Box even though my CPU allows this.
+This option instructs the VMware workstation to pass the virtualisation flags to the guest OS (nested virtualisation) This was the issue I was having with GNS3 with Virtual Box even though my CPU allows this.

 ![](Images/Day25_Networking5.png)